BioSchemas/map2model/README.md

 Here you will find all the templates and documentation needed to be familiar with the Specification Process.

-In the following README you will have the process to create:
+In the following README you have the process needed to create a Bioschemas Specification:
 1. Use Case Study
 1. Mapping
 1. Specification
 1. Markdown
 1. RDFa

-> These explanations will be supported by an example of the **Bioscheas Tools Specification**.
+> For this expalantion, the **Bioscheas Tool Specification** will be used as the specification sample.

 ## 1. USE CASE STUDY
 > Section under construction.